jwohlin2/CAD_Quoting_Tool/docs/deployment_guide.md

 pip install -r requirements.txt
 ```

-Setting `PIP_EXTRA_INDEX_URL` (or passing `--extra-index-url` explicitly) makes
-the private package index that hosts `cad-quoter` available to `pip`.
-The
-updated `requirements.txt` file now pulls in the shared `cad-quoter` package in
+The consolidated `requirements.txt` file installs the core runtime libraries
-addition to the core runtime libraries used by the UI (Tkinter standard lib)
+used by the UI (Tkinter standard lib) and backend subsystems: pandas and
-and backend subsystems: pandas and openpyxl for spreadsheet ingestion,
+openpyxl for spreadsheet ingestion, OCC/trimesh/ezdxf for CAD processing, and
-OCC/trimesh/ezdxf for CAD processing, and `llama-cpp-python` for the local LLM
+`llama-cpp-python` for the local LLM integration.【F:requirements.txt†L1-L18】
-integration.【F:requirements.txt†L1-L11】

 ## 4. Configure runtime variables